Khant135/laravel-admin-template/README.md

-This the ready to use Admin Panel Template for Laravel
+This is the ready to use Admin Panel Template for Laravel

 All you need to do is pull the project, create .env and run php artisan key:generate